yoep/popcorn-fx/README.md

 - Update video time slider to show video loading progress (custom control)
 - Continue to watch show with next episode
-- Convert project from unnamed to modules setup for smaller bundled JRE
 - Add option for custom subtitle files